apache/ozone/hadoop-hdds/docs/content/feature/PrefixFSO.md

 </property>
 ```

-In reference to efforts towards supporting protocol aware buckets within a
+In reference to efforts towards supporting protocol aware buckets within an
-single OM, the following configurations can be used to define the default value
+Ozone cluster, the following configuration can be used to define the default
-for bucket layout during bucket creation if the client is not
+value for bucket layout during bucket creation if the client has not specified
-passing the bucket layout argument.
+the bucket layout argument.

-By default, the buckets will default to OBS behaviour.
+By default, the buckets will default to OBJECT_STORE behaviour.
 ```XML
 <property>
    <name>ozone.default.bucket.layout</name>